 Metrically, there are three defining moments during the streamer’s rise: TwitchCon 2019; his appearance on the Rajjchelor, since called Love or Host, in May 2020; and his August move into the OfflineTV house.

 The first two instances defied Sykkuno’s aptitude for being low-profile while putting him face-to-face, in a manner of speaking, with the wider streaming community.
 And once people knew about him, they couldn’t turn away.

-In July 2019, he had around 16.5 followers on Twitch; just a year later, he was at 250,000… and climbing quickly.
-And in the months following August, he breezed past a million followers on Twitch and has 2M set in his sights.
+In July 2019, Sykkuno had around 16.5 followers on Twitch; just a year later, he was at 250,000… and climbing quickly.
+And in the months following August, he breezed past a million followers on Twitch, and is now closing in on 3 million.